 Water systems that purchase drinking water are required to list the regulated contaminants detected in the water systems they purchase from.
 Goforth SUD purchased a portion of its drinking water from County Line Special Utility District (SUD).
-County Line SUD provides purchase surface water from CRWA - Hays Caldwell WTP located in Caldwell County and groundwater from the Edwards Aquifer.
-The following tables represent regulated contaminants detected in the County Line SUD.
+County Line SUD provides purchased surface water from CRWA - Hays Caldwell WTP located in Caldwell County and groundwater from the Edwards Aquifer.
+The following tables represent regulated contaminants detected in the County Line SUD that were not sampled for in the Goforth SUD water system.